Basque rural sports: Korrika (racing)

 A highly popular race, the Korrika, is held once a year in aid of Basque schools and crosses all parts of the Basque Country.

 The goal is not competition, but the raising of funds and awareness.

 A variant of the korrika are the ibiltariak (walkers), a fast walking race that was particularly popular in Navarre in the 19th and 20th century with the walkers wearing the abarketa, a traditional Basque leather shoe, and a hazel stick.

 The traditional forms of running korrika have been largely supplanted by modern forms of running and racing.

 Kukaina (yard climbing)

 This variant of the Neapolitan greasy pole game is usually played on a yard that is suspended horizontally over water.
 A piece of cloth is attached to the far end of the yard and competitors have to try to reach it and retrieve it.

 A variant uses a greased vertical pole.

-It can also be spelled kukaña, a word which derives from the Spanish word cucaña (Cockaigne), in French monter du mât.
+It can also be spelled kukaña, a word which derives from the Spanish word cucaña (Cockaigne) and in French monter du mât.